Sarcoma (Soft Tissue/Bone Cancer)

 - Patient must have the ability to understand and the willingness to sign a written informed consent document.
 Patients with impaired decision-making capacity (IDMC) who have a legally authorized representative (LAR) or caregiver and/or family member available will also be considered eligible

-- Patient must have a left ventricular ejection Fraction (LVEF) > 50% by either MUGA scan or echocardiogram obtained within 28 days prior to randomization
+- Patient must have a left ventricular ejection fraction (LVEF) > 50% by either MUGA scan or echocardiogram obtained within 28 days prior to randomization

 - Absolute neutrophil count (ANC) ≥ 1,500 cells/m^3 (must be obtained ≤ 7 days prior to protocol randomization)